heatseeknyc/landlord-lookup-pipeline/notes/Data-Provenance.rst

    http://www1.nyc.gov/site/hpd/about/registration-open-data.page

 Note that you should pull the dataset most closely matching the date of the taxbills scrape.
+The exact path may change by the time you run this, but one way or another you want to grab that file, and unpack it in the staging directory:

+   curl -O Registrations20161101.zip
+   unzip Registrations20161101.zip

 DHCR Rent Stablization Data